Skip to main content

 • Locations: Clayton, Melbourne CBD, Bendigo, Sale

-• Strengths: Largest IVF group in Australia, affiliation with Monash University and Monash Medical Centre, access programme for eligible patients
+• Profile: Largest IVF group in Australia.
+Affiliation with Monash University and Monash Medical Centre.
+Regional satellite sites in Bendigo and Sale.

 City Fertility